 If you have been asking yourself questions like what is the correct length for my headlines?
 Or which words should I use?
 Or not use?
 What should I optimise for, social or search?
 We believe this article should help to guide you in making the correct decisions and working to improve your article titles.

-We understand that this process of deciding the best headline can be quite difficult especially for startups that are new to content marketing, and only just getting into the groove around it.
-Which is why at Pressfarm we can take care of all your content marketing.
+We understand that this process of deciding the best headline can be quite difficult, especially for startups that are new to content marketing, and only just getting into the groove around it.
+This is why at Pressfarm we can take care of all your content marketing.
 With a winning press release, some engaging guest posts and an eye-catching media kit, you can make a splash in your industry.